FarronF/limerick-council-meetings/meetings/2022/12/14-Meeting of the Home and Social Development Strategic Policy Committee/Minutes – Meeting of the Home and Social Strategic Policy Committee – 19th October 2022.md

 provided an example of the financial contribution payable by the applicant and as set out in Limerick

-City and County Council’s Allocation Scheme.---
+City and County Council’s Allocation Scheme.
+---
 5

 Cllr.
 Keary, asked what the Council do with the 25% financial contribution.
 Ms. Curley advised that